Higino/bee-brain/go-brain/README.md

 - Docker and Docker Compose
 - Slack workspace with admin access
 - Ollama server (can be run via Docker)
+- Qdrant server (can be run via Docker)
 - ngrok (for local development with Slack)

 ## Environment Variables